Student Accounts Quick Links

 What resources are available to me to determine my eligibility for certain tax credits?

-There are many details surrounding benefits of The Taxpayer Relief Act of 1997.
+Federal and State Tax Credits are available for certain education expenses paid.
 Please contact a tax professional to determine if you qualify for these benefits.
 Coastal Carolina University cannot provide tax advice.
-Visit one of the following websites to learn more about these tax benefits.
+Visit one of the following websites to learn more about these tax benefits: